 As the end of summer quickly approaches, the start of a brand new school year is just around the corner.
 What that means is you have only a few short weeks left to squeeze in that last minute vacation or weekend trip with your kids before they head back to the classroom.

 Why not end summer with a bang by arranging a quick back to school trip for the kids?

 Not only will it let them celebrate a “last hurrah” before the focus is on early morning wake ups and homework, but it will give your family a nice little bit of bonding time before the craziness of the school year begins.

 The good news is we’ve got a few ideas for you.
 So, if you’ve got time to take the family on a back to school trip to celebrate the end of the summer, keep reading!

 Once the school year kicks up in earnest, most families are hard pressed to find any time to be together between time in the classroom, curricular activities, sports teams, and time with friends.
 So why not take a little time away from the hustle and bustle and head out to nature?

 Check out the National Parks (or state parks) in your area and reserve even a night or two away for the weekend.
-It will let you have some quality time with the kids, and get some well deserved relaxation, before life kicks up again.
+It will let you have some quality time with the kids.
+Plus, you will get some well deserved relaxation before life kicks up again.